timkellytk/project-to-do-list/readme.md

+# The steps
+- Create a basic HTML page with JavaScript
+- Create the JavaScript module to-do-list logic using console.logs
+- Create the HTML and CSS in Webflow
+- Install npm and webpack
+- Test webpack is working for 2+ modules
+- Create the JavaScript module for the DOM layer elements
+- Add local storage for the to-do-list
+- Add an external library with npm to make the due date's more readable for the to-do items

 # Instructions
 - Create objects for to-do list items
 - The to-do objects need to include title, description, dueDate, priority, notes and checklist